auth0/laravel-auth0/README.md

 If you are working with an older version (Laravel 4.x) you need to point to composer.json to the version 1.0.*

+##BC breaks on auth0-php 1.0.0

+The latest version of auth0-php has BC breaks.

+Besides, laravel-auth0 has full BC, we recommend to check the changes in case you were using it directly.
+Read the [auth0-php README](https://github.com/auth0/Auth0-PHP).

 ### 1. Install the plugin and its dependencies

 To install this plugin add the following dependency to your composer.json